A Distance-based Paraconsistent Semantics for DL-Lite: Discussions

-Different from model-based approaches, syntax-based paraconsistent approaches taking some consistent subsets as substitutes of KBs in reasoning, such as \cite{DBLP:conf/ijcai/SchlobachC03,DBLP:conf/ijcai/HuangHT05}.
+In this paper, we have presented a model-based framework to handle inconsistency in DL-Lite by introducing distances over types of features for KBs.
+Within this framework, we defined a new semantics called distance-based semantics.
+Furthermore, our framework gives consideration to both semantic minimal change and syntactic minimal change.
+In this sense, our approach is a natural combination of qualitative and quantitative approaches.

+Existing model-centered approaches for inconsistency handling are usually based on various forms of inconsistency-tolerant semantics, such as four-valued description logics \cite{DBLP:conf/rr/MaH09,DBLP:conf/dlog/MaP10}, quasi-classical description logics \cite{DBLP:journals/ijar/ZhangXLJ14}, argumentation-based semantics for description logics \cite{DBLP:journals/logcom/Kamide12,DBLP:journals/jiis/ZhangL13}, and the MKNF-based semantics for description logics \cite{DBLP:journals/igpl/HuangLH13}.
+Compared to them, our distance-based semantics works on classical interpretations but still can draw more useful and reasonable logical consequences.
+Moreover, these approaches do not provide a mechanism of comparing different models for a KB and are usually monotonic such that they do not hold consistency-preserving.
+The argumentation-based semantics for description logics presented in \cite{DBLP:journals/logcom/Kamide12,DBLP:journals/jiis/ZhangL13} is based on a dialogue process to evaluate the inconsistent knowledge.
+Our semantics is based on a totally different mechanism from it.
+Different from \cite{DBLP:journals/igpl/HuangLH13} which introduces a weak negation \textbf{not} to tolerate inconsistency, our approach does not change the syntax of DLs.
+Different from syntax-based paraconsistent approaches taking some consistent subsets as substitutes of KBs in reasoning \cite{DBLP:conf/ijcai/SchlobachC03,DBLP:conf/ijcai/HuangHT05,DBLP:conf/esws/KalyanpurPSG06,DBLP:conf/aaai/MeyerLBP06,DBLP:conf/www/DuS08,DBLP:conf/semweb/RosatiRGM11}.
 Similarly to our approach, those syntax-based paraconsistent semantics can satisfy several properties that do not hold in multi-valued semantics, such as non-monotonicity, consistency-preserving and splitting property.
 But they differ from ours in the following aspects.
 Firstly, they do not satisfy the closure consistency.
 Secondly, those syntax-based approaches focus on local information so that they could difficultly capture the semantics of whole a KB.
 Finally, they might bring the multi-extension problem because of limitations of their selection mechanisms.